noobaa/noobaa-core/src/test/framework/README.md

 Runner also implements common logic such as restore db to default state (as if the system was just created + the nodes which were up previously).

+Arguments passed to Runner:

+1) --GIT_VERSION - Must be supplied, the git version of the Build

+2) --FLOW_FILE - Optional, provide an alternate scenario file.
+If not supplied will use flow.js

 ## Istanbul_coverage
 Istanbul coverage hooks and instruments our code for the purpose of coverage reports.
 It is being required by each server (and each member of the node cluster) in cases TESTRUN is true in .env (the Runner sets to to true at the beginning and to false upon completion and restarts the services)